-It is illegal under U.S. federal law to discriminate against an employee, either intentionally or through a disparate impact, on account of his or her race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.
-It is also illegal to harass an employee on account of these protected characteristics or to retaliate against an employee because he or she complained about discrimination, filed a charge of discrimination, or participated in an employment discrimination investigation or lawsuit.
-Most employers with at least 15 employees are covered by this body of federal law, as are most labor unions and employment agencies.
+It is illegal to discriminate against an employee, either intentionally or through a disparate impact, on account of his or her race, color, religion, sex (including pregnancy, sexual orientation and gender identity), national origin, age (40 or older), disability or genetic information.
+Most employers with at least 15 employees are covered by this body of federal law, as are most labour unions and employment agencies.

 Employer’s Obligation to Provide Reasonable Accommodations

-The failure to make reasonable accommodations to the known physical or mental limitations of an otherwise qualified individual who is an applicant or employee, unless such covered entity can demonstrate that the accommodation would impose an undue hardship on the operation of the business of such covered entity, are included in the definition of “discrimination”.
-Undue hardship means that the accommodation would be too difficult or too expensive to provide, in light of an employer’s size, financial resources, and the needs of the business.
-If more than one accommodation is effective, the employer may choose which one to provide and need not provide the accommodation requested by the employee.
-Furthermore, employers must accommodate an employee’s reasonable request for modification of dress and uniform policies on sincerely held religious beliefs unless there is an undue hardship.
+The failure to make reasonable accommodations to the known physical or mental limitations of an otherwise qualified individual who is an applicant or employee, unless such covered entity can demonstrate that the accommodation would impose an undue hardship on the operation of the business of such covered entity.
+Furthermore, employers must accommodate an employee’s reasonable request for modification of dress and uniform policies on sincerely held religious beliefs, unless there is an undue hardship.